Kotlin/kotlinx.serialization/README.md

 ```

 ### Incompatible changes

+Library versions `0.14.0` and higher require Kotlin 1.3.60 and higher and incompatible with previous versions.

 All versions of library before `0.13.0` are using Gradle metadata v0.4 and therefore it is recommended to use Gradle 4.8-5.1 to build.